AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Results and Discussion

 \textbf{Zero-shot Transfer.} The results are presented in Table~\ref{table:language transfer average}.
 We select the training data of each of the five languages with most data (DE, RU, JA, ZH, AR) in turn for source-language fine-tuning.
 Subsequently, we report the average prediction performance across all remaining 9 target languages.

 First, we note that the TLD variant for hyperparameter selection does not yield gains.
-Second, the best choice of source language appears to be German across the board, achieving an average score of 71.2 with \textsc{mBERT} and 72.0 with \textsc{XLM-R}.
+Second, the best choice of a source language appears to be German across the board, achieving an average score of 71.2 with \textsc{mBERT} and 72.0 with \textsc{XLM-R}.
 Nevertheless, this is simply due to its ample number of examples (50k).
-In fact, controlling for this variable by equalizing the total size of each train split to 10k, see the bottom half of Table~\ref{table:language transfer average}, all source languages perform comparably.
+In fact, when controlling for this variable by equalizing the total size of each train split to 10k, see the bottom half of Table~\ref{table:language transfer average}, all source languages perform comparably.

 Breaking down the average results into individual languages in Table~\ref{table:language transfer} (top section), however, reveals an even more intricate picture.
 In particular, the best source language for KK is RU and for JA is ZH, rather than DE.
 This can be explained by the fact that these pairs share their scripts, Cyrillic and Kanji / Hanzi, respectively, at least in part.
 This indicates that a resource-leaner but related language might sometimes be a more effective option as source language than a resource-rich one.
 It is also noteworthy that zero-shot transfer from DE outperforms supervised learning in most languages, except for those both resource-rich and distant (JA, ZH and AR).

 \textbf{Few-shot Transfer.} To study the differences between training on $\ell_s$ and $\ell_t$ with controlled train data size, we plot the model performance on two target languages (RU and JA) as a function of the amount of available examples across different transfer conditions in Figure~\ref{fig:ru ja}.
 Comparing supervised learning (based on target language data) with zero-shot learning (based on DE data), it emerges how the former is always superior if the number of examples is the same.
 However, zero-shot learning may eventually surpass the peak performance of supervised learning by taking advantage of a larger pool of examples: this is the case in RU, but not in JA.
 This illustrates a trade-off between quality (in-domain but possibly scarce data) and quantity (abundant but possibly out-of-domain data).